MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_05L01_Implement_autoscaling_in_host_pools_ADDS.md

 1. Within the Remote Desktop session to **az140-dc-vm11**, in the **Administrator: Windows PowerShell ISE** script pane, review the output of the script.

    >**Note**: The output includes a webhook URI, the Log Analytics Workspace ID and the corresponding primary key values that you need to provide when provisioning the Azure Logic App that is part of the autoscaling solution.

+   >**Note**: Record the value of the webhook URI.
+You will need it later in this lab.

 1. To verify the configuration of the Azure Automation account, within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
 If prompted, sign in by using the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
 1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Automation accounts** and, on the **Automation accounts** blade, select the entry representing the newly provisioned Azure Automation account (with the name starting with the **az140-automation-51** prefix).